 In isolation, health-related information may be largely ineffective at facilitating sustainable changes in alcohol-related behaviour for several reasons (Hollands et al., 2016; Larimer & Cronce, 2002; Tannenbaum et al., 2015; Wakefield et al., 2010).
 Notably, qualitative accounts consistently point to how various AUD groups dismiss information such as recommended drinking guidelines because they view their drinking levels as ‘normal’, ‘know their own limits’, and are not actual ‘problem’ drinkers (Burgess et al., 2019; E. L. Davies et al., 2022; Gallage et al., 2020; Garnett et al., 2015; Khadjesari et al., 2018; Larsen et al., 2022; Lovatt et al., 2015; Lyons et al., 2014; O’Donnell et al., 2020; Orford et al., 2002).
 These accounts suggest how lower severity AUD groups actively resist the personal relevance of alcohol-related risk information when asked to reflect on the potential risks associated with their alcohol consumption.

 However, limited attention has been given as to how personally relevant alcohol-related information may be treated in real world contexts, particularly where more automated thinking processes typically predominate over more reflective ones (Evans & Stanovich, 2013; Hollands et al., 2016; Zerhouni et al., 2018).
 For instance, lower severity AUD groups may be frequently exposed to a range of informational cues that could indicate risks associated with their level of alcohol use, yet may employ a range of automatic mental processes to avoid, manage or dismiss such information (Brown & Locker, 2009; Morris, Albery, et al., 2021; Moss & Albery, 2009; Zhou & Shapiro, 2017).
-Accordingly, defensive processing has been identified as a set of cognitive-affective processes in which such information is managed (e.g., message is deemed invalid or personally irrelevant) or avoided (e.g., averting attentional enagement) at a level below conscious awareness (Kessels et al., 2014; Liberman & Chaiken, 1992).
+Accordingly, defensive processing has been identified as a set of cognitive-affective processes in which such information is managed (e.g., deemed invalid or personally irrelevant) or avoided (e.g., averting attentional enagement) at a level below conscious awareness (Kessels et al., 2014; Liberman & Chaiken, 1992).

-These cognitively biased evaluations have been examined particularly in the context of fear appeal messages designed to evoke changes in health behaviours (Maloney et al., 2011; Tannenbaum et al., 2015), including AUDs (Brown & Locker, 2009; Pechey et al., 2020; Stead et al., 2019).
+These cognitively biased evaluations have been examined largely in the context of fear appeal messages designed to evoke changes in health behaviours (Maloney et al., 2011; Tannenbaum et al., 2015), including for AUD (Brown & Locker, 2009; Pechey et al., 2020; Stead et al., 2019).
 Fear is an unpleasant affective state that people are motivated to eliminate by employing a variety of defensive processing mechanisms such as avoidance, minimisation or denial (Maloney et al., 2011; Yzer et al., 2012), thus attenuating the intended effect of the message.
 It has also been suggested that in the process of judging oneself (e.g., the chances of developing an alcohol problem), people spontaneously evaluate themselves against a prototypical other in a social comparative way (see Goffin & Olson, 2011; Zell et al., 2020).
-Individuals are motivated to use this comparative approach to resist acknowledging that they are vulnerable or susceptible to future negative health events as a self-serving mechanism to protect themselves against feelings evoked by external threat to one’s self-esteem (McKenna & Albery, 2001; Harris, Griffin & Murray, 2008), including from the threat of a problem drinking identity (Morris, Moss, et al., 2021; van Lettow et al., 2013). there are not clear divisions beween (Melnikoff & Bargh, 2018)(Morris, Albery, et al., 2021; Smith et al., 2022)This leads to the common observation that individuals believe their chances of experiencing negative health outcomes relative to other people to be less for negative events and greater for positive events - labelled unrealistic optimism or optimistic bias (Weinstein, 1980; Shepperd, Klein, Waters & Weinstein, 2013). are generally seen as against the(Peretti-Watel & Moatti, 2006), including amongst (Piacentini et al., 2012)
+Individuals are motivated to use this comparative approach to resist acknowledging that they are vulnerable or susceptible to future negative health events as a self-serving mechanism to protect themselves against feelings evoked by external threats to one’s self-esteem (McKenna & Albery, 2001; Harris, Griffin & Murray, 2008), including from the threat of a problem drinking identity (Morris, Moss, et al., 2021; van Lettow et al., 2013).

+Whilst reflective ‘conscious’ and more ‘unsconscious’ automatic processes are not completely separate processes (Melnikoff & Bargh, 2018), defensive processing may be associated with more explicit phenomena indicative of low problem recognition in AUD groups (Morris, Albery, et al., 2021; Smith et al., 2022).
+For instance, individuals commonly state their chances of experiencing negative health outcomes relative to other people to be less for negative events and greater for positive events - labelled unrealistic optimism or optimistic bias (Weinstein, 1980; Shepperd, Klein, Waters & Weinstein, 2013).
+Similarly, neutralizations are explicit justifications for behaviours that contravene a social norm (Peretti-Watel & Moatti, 2006) and have also been identified amongst AUD groups (Piacentini et al., 2012).